In Georgia, women turn out to vote in force on Election Day. Why that matters.

 The two young Georgians can’t be seen as representative.
 Yet their views and decisions in this battleground state could well play into who emerges victorious once the votes are counted.

-Staff writer Linda Feldman contributed to this report.
+Staff writer Linda Feldmann contributed to this report.